trestles/ios-notes/ios-notes.md

    - CredentialStore -

 ## UICollectionView

+* UICollectionViewLayoutAttributes P460
+  * adopts the UIDynamicItem protocol P470
+* UICollectionViewCell P460
+  * has a highlighted property and a selected property P460
+* UICollectionReusableView P460
+* UICollectionReusableView P460
+* UICollectionViewLayout P460
+    two categories:
+      1. static attributes (P460)
+      2. dynamic attributes  (P461)
+* UICollectionViewFlowLayout (P461)
+    - scroll direction
+    - a sectionInset (the margins for a section)
+    - itemSize (along with a minimumInteritemSpacing and minimumLineSpacing)
+    - headerReferenceSize
+    - footerReferenceSize
+* UICollectionViewDelegateFlowLayout protocol (P461)

+##### Using a Collection View (P462)
+##### Custom Collection View Layouts (P465)

+* layoutAtrributesForItemAtIndexPath: which returns a single
+* UICollectionViewLayoutAttributes
+   * examples from WWDC P467
+   * Switching Layouts (P469)

 ## Autolayout
   - the status bar and your content IT256
   - text instead of icons IT260